 Our faulty conclusions about life are 100% ours.
 No one gave them to us, not even our parents.

-To be clear, these faulty conclusions we’ve drawn about life are 100% ours.
+To be clear, our faulty conclusions about life are 100% ours.
 No one gave them to us, not even our parents.
 We came up with them a ways back, stuffed them down into our unconscious, and then completely lost sight of them.
 Now here we are once again orbiting the sun, hoping this time to find them and face them.
 For they exist and they are responsible for all the challenges we face in life.
 Yeah, they matter that much.

 Because once we’ve come upon our image, we will know to the core of our being that, yep, it’s really this way.
 Whichever way we look at our life, the equation will now come out even.